 The ExMerge application can convert EDB mailbox data to Outlook PST files but holds some risks and limitations.

 - Fails to export data of more than 2 GB

 - Works efficiently with earlier versions of Exchange (Exchange 2003 and earlier versions) only

 Third-party tools for EDB to PST conversion

-Kernel for Exchange Server is a powerful tool for EDB file recovery and Exchange/Office 365 migration.
-This Exchange Recovery tool is helpful for recovering EDB files to PST files, live Exchange, and Office 365.
+Exchange Server is a powerful tool for EDB file recovery and Exchange/Office 365 migration.
+This Exchange Server Recovery tool is helpful for recovering EDB files to PST files, live Exchange, and Office 365.
 Also, the migration of data from one Exchange to another Exchange is quite easy using this tool.
 Exchange database file extraction from Exchange backup files is also possible with this tool.

 The Microsoft ExMerge application can move EDB mailboxes to PST.
 It is indeed a free application, so it is attractive to the users.
 But satisfactory results are not guaranteed always and can be used for the older Exchange Server versions only.
 Also, it is time-consuming.
 Data loss possibilities and file-size limitation issues are also there.